B.A. in Interdisciplinary Studies

 Description

-The B.A. in interdisciplinary studies is a multidisciplinary degree program that allows students to select three minors, two of which must be within the College of Liberal Arts.
-Students create a flexible degree program that may fit academic or career interests more precisely than a traditional B.A. degree.
+The B.A. in interdisciplinary studies is a degree program that allows students to create a flexible degree program around a unifying theme or problem that integrates more than one disciplinary perspective.
+This degree may fit academic or career interests that cannot be accommodated by the university's traditional academic programs.
 In particular, students who anticipate graduate or professional study in an area that does not require a specific undergraduate specialty (business, law, or medicine, for example) may find this program especially well-suited to their needs and interests.
+Students may select from two options, depending on the flexibility desired in pursuing the theme or problem.

 Minimum Total Credit Hours: 120